compi-migui/tfg-doc/src/md/60_results.md

 | Data set size ($n_{\text{total}} \cdot K \cdot L$)             | 5.55E+07               | 3.33E+08                 | 5.55E+07                           |
 | Size ratio                                              | 1.0                    | 6.0                      | 1.0                                |

-: Comparison between the shapes of the data used by @vidal_structural_2020, @leon_medina_online_2023 and the truncated version of the latter used in this work. {#tbl:input-data-comparison}
+: Comparison between the shapes of the data used by @vidal_structural_2020, @leon_medina_online_2023 and the truncated version of the latter used in this final degree thesis. {#tbl:input-data-comparison}

 ## Performance measures
 As we aim to replicate an existing methodology, in order to make it possible to actually compare our results to @vidal_structural_2020's side by side we will evaluate the models using the same metrics they did.
 We will also look at a few metrics not evaluated in the original paper, namely the Matthews correlation coefficient (MCC) as described by @chicco_advantages_2020 and the general performance score as described by @de_diego_general_2022.